IOTechSystems/ble-sim/README.md

 ## Setup

-  We need to install the ble sim dbus config file.
+  We need to install the ble-sim dbus config file.
 Use the following script to install:

-  `./scrips/setup.sh`
+  `./scripts/setup.sh`

 ## Build